-The Glasgow Clyde Valley Green Network Partnership (GCVGNP) has a strong relationship with the GCVSDPA.
-With effect from 1 April 2014, there has been a change of accounting policy with regards to the treatment of the GCVGNP in the financial statements (See note 8).
+The Glasgow Clyde Valley Green Network Partnership (GCVGNP) has a strong relationship with the GCVSDPA and an overview of the Partnership is provided at note 8 of the financial statements.

 The Strategic Development Plan

 The SDP sets out a development strategy over the next 20 years of where new development should be located and a policy framework to help deliver sustainable economic growth and enhance the quality of life in the Glasgow and Clyde Valley region.
 The current SDP was approved by the Scottish Government on the 29 May 2012 and published on 13 July 2012.